InstructIE: A Bilingual Instruction-based Information Extraction Dataset: Construction of

 \subsection{Quality Control}

 To evaluate the quality of the {\ours} dataset, we randomly select 500 samples from each domain for meticulous manual review.
 During this evaluation process, accuracy is adopted as the primary criterion for assessment.
-During this evaluation process, we employ accuracy as the primary criterion for assessment.
 The results indicate that the average accuracy for {\ours}-ZH reaches 82\%, while for {\ours}-EN, the average accuracy is 75\%.
 We also observe that the data quality is relatively lower in certain specific domains, such as ``Event'', ``Medical'', and ``Science''.
 This phenomenon can be attributed to the complexity and specialization inherent in these fields.